Looking for ya fantasy romance books to read? These page-turning books will transport you to another world

 If you’re looking for a coming of age tale with fae

-The Iron King is an incredible YA Fantasy book with fae, enemies to lovers romance and a strong female lead.
+The Iron King is an incredible Young Adult Fantasy romance with fae, enemies to lovers romance and a strong female lead.

 The Iron King follows 16-year-old Meghan Chase.
 Her father disappeared mysteriously when she was six years old.
 And ever since, something has been off.